riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ##Adding sorting

 ###Updating the table headers
-The first thing we'll do is update the UI to have click-able headers, substituting links for the current headers.
+The first thing we'll do is update the UI to have click-able table headers, so let's go!

 #####/client/templates/customers/list-customers.html
 {% highlight HTML %}